S3T Playbook: Flip the Script: Understand and change unhelpful narratives

-Scripts - default thinking and reactions - have a heavy influence on our daily decisions at both personal and macro levels.
+Narratives define our default thinking and reactions and have a heavy influence on our daily decisions at both personal and macro levels.
 A few minutes learning how to understand and change narratives can save months of churn and friction.

 Our minds are adept at creating "scripts" - internal narratives and automatic responses that dictate what we think, say, or do in specific conversations, decision points, or opportunities.
 These scripts often form our immediate reactions and impulses in conversations and decisions.